mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 The simplest
 triple statement is a sequence of (subject, predicate, object) terms, separated by whitespace and terminated by '.'
 (W3C ref).
-Example 1 expresses the relationship between Spiderman and the Green Goblin, with fake URIs:
+Below is the sematic statement for the relationship between Spiderman and the Green Goblin, with fictional URIs:

 ```
 <http://example.org/#spiderman> <http://example.org/#enemyOf> <http://example.org/#green-goblin> .
 ```

-Example 2 is a true triple created for a Jornada LTER dataset.
-The URIs resolve, saying that a dataset (subject) was "located in" (predicate/property) a "desert area" (object/value).
+Below is a true triple created for a Jornada LTER dataset.
+The URIs resolve, to say that a dataset (subject) was "located in" (predicate/property) a "desert area" (object/value).
 The subject dereferences to a dataset in PASTA, knb-lter-jrn.210327001.1, the predicate to a relationship ontology, and the object to a concept in the Environment Ontology, which contains a complex definition and